fellowjamess/ft.dk_video/README.md

 3. Follow the prompts to enter the necessary details:

-URL of M3U8: Paste or enter the URL of the M3U8 file.
++ URL of M3U8: Paste or enter the URL of the M3U8 file.
-Title of the file: (Optional) Enter the output file name for the saved MP4 video.
++ Title of the file: (Optional) Enter the output file name for the saved MP4 video.
 If not specified, the default name ft_video.mp4 will be used.
-Start time: (Optional) Enter the start time in HH:MM format.
++ Start time: (Optional) Enter the start time in HH:MM:SS format.
 If not specified, the video will start from the beginning.
-End time: (Optional) Enter the end time in HH:MM format.
++ End time: (Optional) Enter the end time in HH:MM:SS format.
 If not specified, the entire video will be downloaded.

 Wait for the Process to Complete:
 The script will download the video segments and concatenate them into an MP4 file.
 Progress will be displayed in the console.

 ### Output: